What’s Means for RFR for Roof Insurance Coverage California?

 Wind and Hail Damage

-Windstorms or hurricanes just like in Florida October 2024 and infrequent hail can crack, break off, or detach shingles or tiles, leaving space for water to seep in and destroy your home.
+Windstorms or hurricanes just like in Florida in October 2024 and infrequent hail can crack, break off, or detach shingles or tiles, leaving space for water to seep in and destroy your home.
 Most of these shortcomings come under the roof insurance policy that saves you from expensive repairs.

 Falling Objects and Debris